US Army South leads regional security dialogue at FY25 engagement and coordination symposium

-Over 50 military and Civilian leaders attend the U.S. Army South Engagement and Coordination (ARSEC) Symposium at Fort Sam Houston, Texas, April 28, 2025.
-The purpose of the ARSEC Symposium was to enhance synchronization efforts across the U.S. Southern Command area of responsibility.
-(U.S. photo by Jose Saez)
+FORT SAM HOUSTON, Texas – U.S. Army South (USARSOUTH) brought together over 50 military and Civilian leaders for the USARSOUTH Engagement and Coordination (ARSEC) Symposium from April 28 to May 1.

+The purpose of the ARSEC Symposium was to enhance synchronization efforts across the U.S. Southern Command (USSOUTHCOM) area of responsibility (AOR).

+“The information provided will help define USARSOUTH’s requirements and the resources we need to forecast and effectively support the security cooperation operation missions,” said Maj.
+Joseph Macchiarella, the moderator for the symposium.
+“We look forward to listening about your experiences as sharing best practices and lessons learned will further improve our security cooperation programs and the way we do business in the region.”

+With the theme, “Synchronizing Army Efforts: A Big Tent Approach,” the week-long symposium focused on creating a common operating picture of the AOR security environment to better align partner capabilities and interoperability requirements with available resourcing, in accordance with USSOUTHCOM’s Component Strategy Plan.

 |Date Taken: